pbackup12345/xlstm-ts/README.md

 To set up the environment and run the code, follow the steps below.

+### 🔧 System Requirements

+This project requires CUDA for GPU acceleration.
+Ensure that you have a GPU with a compatible CUDA version installed to accelerate model training and inference.
+Refer to CUDA Toolkit Documentation for installation instructions.

+CUDA is required for GPU acceleration.
+The project was developed and tested in the following environment:
+- **Python**: Version 3.10.12 (in Google Colab).
+- **GPU**: NVIDIA T4 GPU (available in Google Colab).
+This GPU supports CUDA.

+If you use Google Colab, ensure that you enable GPU runtime in your notebook settings.

 ### 🛠️ Clone the Repository

 First, clone this repository to your local machine or Google Colab environment: